- The four important aspects of customer emotions

 - Tell about the right timelines of your new products that your customers are expecting.

 - If your customer’s requirements can not be resolved with your products and services, then convey them clearly to them.
-Instead of keeping them waiting for long and hanging them from switching to the next brand.
+Instead of keeping them waiting for long and preventing them from switching to the next brand.

 Customer emotions through consistency